Police Stops and Your Rights

 Crime-fighting

 The modern policing focuses on crime-fighting.
-If police believe you are obstructing or delaying them from this objective, the could arrest or use force against you.
+If police believe you are obstructing or delaying them from this objective, the could arrest you or use force against you.

 Armed